Last updated 07/31/2023

 “Telemedicine” means the mode of delivering health services using information and telecommunication technologies to provide consultation and education or to facilitate diagnosis, treatment, care management or self-management of a patient’s health care.

-SOURCE: OR Statute 414.723, (Accessed Jul.
-2023).
+SOURCE: OR Statute 414.723, (Accessed Mar.
+2025).

 “Telemedicine” means the mode of delivering remote clinical health services using information and telecommunication technologies to provide consultation and education or to facilitate diagnosis, treatment, care management or self-management of a member’s healthcare.

-“Telehealth” includes telemedicine and also includes the use of electronic information and telecommunications technologies to support remote clinical healthcare, member and professional health-related education, public health, and health administration.
+“Telehealth” includes telemedicine and includes the use of electronic information and telecommunications technologies to support remote clinical healthcare, member and professional health-related education, public health, and health administration.

 “Telecommunication technologies” means the use of devices and services for telemedicine or telehealth delivered services.
-These technologies include video conferencing, store-and-forward imaging, streaming media including services with information transmitted via landlines, and wireless communications, including the Internet and telephone networks.
+These technologies include video conferencing, store-and-forward imaging, streaming media including services with information transmitted using landlines, and wireless communications, including the Internet and telephone networks.

-SOURCE: OR OAR 410-141-3566, Health Systems Division: Medical Assistance Programs, Oregon Health Plan, Telehealth Service and Reimbursement & OAR 410-120-1990, Health Systems Division: Medical Assistance Programs, Telehealth.
-(Accessed Jul.
-2023).
+SOURCE: OR OAR OR OAR 410-141-3566, Health Systems Division: Medical Assistance Programs, Oregon Health Plan, Telehealth Service and Reimbursement & OAR 410-120-1990, Health Systems Division: Medical Assistance Programs, Telehealth & 410-120-0000, [slight variations exist between the definitions], (Accessed Mar.
+2025).

 Rules for RHCare Clinics, Certification Requirements for CCare Clinics, Certification Requirements for AbortionCare clinics